axeonix/lessons/docs/lesson-02-Aug-2025.md

-# 02-Aug-2025: The Mysterious Origin of Satan’s Fall: The First Sin in the Universe (Revelations 11:3-12)
+# 02-Aug-2025: The Mysterious Origin of Satan’s Fall: The First Sin in the Universe

 **Opening Prayer**